 Diagnostic11 min read

-Give restaurant consultants and operators a neutral diagnostic for finding where daily closeout records lose proof, variance context, ownership, and reviewability.
+Give restaurant consultants and restaurant teams a neutral diagnostic for finding where daily closeout records lose proof, cash difference details, ownership and facts the team can check.

 Marcus Hale, Operations Editor